MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2023-12-10-self-supervised-learning-antarctica.md

 ## Insights from Cluster Analysis

-By scrutinizing the resulting clusters, mining experts gained invaluable insights into the spatial distribution and similarity of different geological regions.
-Furthermore, the features produced by self-supervised learning algorithms empowered researchers to identify regions analogous to those with known mineral-rich deposits.
-This comparative analysis not only facilitated targeted exploration efforts but also enhanced the probability of discovering untapped mineral resources in geologically similar terrains.
+By scrutinizing the resulting clusters, mining experts can gain invaluable insights into the spatial distribution and similarity of different geological regions.
+Furthermore, the features produced by self-supervised learning algorithms can empower researchers to identify regions analogous to those with known mineral-rich deposits.
+This analysis not only can facilitate targeted exploration efforts but also enhances the probability of discovering untapped mineral resources in geologically similar terrains.

-Further analysis of the clusters allowed us to correlate them with geological features.
+Further analysis of the identified clusters allowed us to correlate them with geological features.
 For instance, examining regions identified with clusters defined by the color purple revealed small white pieces, likely broken glaciers, indicating meaningful geological features.

 <p align="center">
 <img src="/images/Fig3.png" width=800>